What is Network Attached Storage (NAS)?

-Invest in an uninterrupted power supply to prevent NAS being affected by abrupt power outage.
+Invest in an uninterrupted power supply to prevent NAS from being affected by an abrupt power outage.

 TIP 6: Using standardized disks

-Always use disks that are compatible with NAS system.
+Always use disks that are compatible with the NAS system.
 Further, use reliable disks with standard file systems.
-NAS-optimised drives lower total cost of ownership, avoid downtime and decreases outages.
-Besides, standard drives increase storage uptime and the overall reliability to a great extent.
+Nas-optimized drives lower the total cost of ownership, avoid downtime, and decrease outages.
+Besides, standard drives increase storage uptime and overall reliability to a great extent.